- This event has passed.

 Participants are requested to fill in the online registration form by following the instructions on the Conference website or by clicking here.
 The deadline for registration is 30th June 2021.

 By submitting posters, attendees are offered the opportunity to share their work and views on how science can address the challenge posed by the implementation of a WEFE Nexus approach.

 The associated abstracts can be submitted as explained in the registration form.

-The original announcement and conference agenda are available here.
+The detail program agenda is available here.

 WEFE Breakouts sessions and zoom link available here.